FAMILY THERAPY FOR AUTISM

 - Reward and Punishment strategies don’t often work or work with rapidly diminishing effect for individuals on the spectrum.
 This is an area of common frustration among many parents and teachers who resort to common “carrot and stick” approaches to motivate their children.
 This can be particularly stressful when dealing with teenagers if we don’t understand behaviors and communicate effectively.

-- Those on the spectrum often employ masking behaviors that camouflage autistic traits in order to fit in.
+- Autistics often employ masking behaviors that camouflage autistic traits in order to fit in.
 This can make it hard to treat with conventional approaches and even harder for parents to gauge the capabilities or capacity of their children.
 This often fuels disconnection, dysregulation and misinterpretation.

-- Some of the goals that are set for children with autism are sometimes neurotypically driven and don’t support development.
+- Some of the goals that are set for autistics when they are young are neurotypically driven and don’t support development.
 For example, research supports that the language centers of the brain develop more from back and forth than mere exposure to words.
 Also, focusing on eye contact sometimes runs counter to strengthening connection.
-We look at the purpose behind extinguishing certain behaviors to see who benefits to consider the purpose of such behavior and can be channeled as a strength.
+We look at who benefits most from extinguishing a behavior, its purpose, and whether certain behaviors can be channeled into strengths.

 Autistic Children are Not Deficits, Behaviors or Problems